+The senior secured revolving credit facility under the Credit Agreement permits borrowings denominated in specific foreign currencies, subject to a \$125.0 million sub limit.
 The Credit Agreement also provides for incremental revolving credit commitments in an amount not to exceed the greater of \$200 million and an amount such that, after giving effect to such incremental commitments and the incurrence of any other indebtedness substantially simultaneously with the making of such commitments, the senior secured net leverage ratio, as defined in the Credit Agreement, is no greater than 3.00 to 1.00.
 The terms and conditions of any incremental revolving credit facility commitments must be no more favorable than the existing credit facility.

 Amounts drawn under our revolving credit facility fluctuate daily based upon our working capital and other ordinary course needs.
 Availability under our revolving credit facility depends upon, among other things, compliance with our Credit Agreement's financial covenants.
 Our Credit Agreement contains various negative and affirmative covenants and other requirements affecting us and our subsidiaries, including the ability to, subject to certain exceptions and limitations, incur debt, liens, mergers, investments, loans, advances, guarantee obligations, acquisitions, assets dispositions, sale-leaseback transactions, hedging agreements, dividends and other restricted payments, transactions with affiliates, restrictive agreements and amendments to charters, bylaws, and other material documents.
-The terms of our Credit Agreement require us and our subsidiaries to meet certain restrictive financial covenants and ratios computed quarterly, including a maximum total net leverage ratio (total consolidated indebtedness plus outstanding amounts under any accounts receivable securitization facility, less the aggregate amount of certain unrestricted cash and unrestricted permitted investments, as defined, over consolidated EBITDA, as defined), a maximum senior secured net leverage ratio (total consolidated senior secured indebtedness, less the aggregate amount of certain unrestricted cash and unrestricted permitted investments, as defined, over consolidated EBITDA, as defined) and a minimum interest expense coverage ratio (consolidated EBITDA, as defined, over the sum of consolidated cash interest expense, as defined, and preferred dividends, as defined).
-Our permitted total net leverage ratio under the Credit Agreement is 4.00 to 1.00 as of December 31, 2020.
+The terms of our Credit Agreement require us and our subsidiaries to meet certain restrictive financial covenants and ratios computed quarterly, including a maximum total net leverage ratio (total consolidated indebtedness plus outstanding amounts under any accounts receivable securitization facility, less the aggregate amount of certain unrestricted cash and unrestricted permitted investments, as defined, over consolidated EBITDA, as defined) and a minimum interest expense coverage ratio (consolidated EBITDA, as defined, over the sum of consolidated cash interest expense, as defined, and preferred dividends, as defined).
+Our permitted total net leverage ratio under the Credit Agreement is 4.00 to 1.00 as of December 31, 2021.
 If we were to complete an acquisition which qualifies for a Covenant Holiday Period, as defined in our Credit Agreement, then our permitted total net leverage ratio cannot exceed 4.50 to 1.00 during that period.
-Our actual total net leverage ratio was 1.83 to 1.00 at December 31, 2020.
-Our permitted senior secured net leverage ratio under the Credit Agreement is 3.50 to 1.00 as of December 31, 2020.
-If we were to complete an acquisition which qualifies for a Covenant Holiday Period, as defined in our Credit Agreement, then our permitted senior secured net leverage ratio cannot exceed 4.00 to 1.00 during that period.
-Our actual senior secured net leverage ratio was 0.08 at December 31, 2020.
-Our permitted interest expense coverage ratio under the Credit Agreement is 3.00 to 1.00 and, our actual interest expense coverage ratio was 13.26 to 1.00 as of December 31, 2020.
-At December 31, 2020, we were in compliance with our financial and other covenants contained in the Credit Agreement.
+Our actual total net leverage ratio was 1.60 to 1.00 at December 31, 2021.
+Our permitted interest expense coverage ratio under the Credit Agreement is 3.00 to 1.00, and our actual interest expense coverage ratio was 13.31 to 1.00 as of December 31, 2021.
+At December 31, 2021, we were in compliance with our financial and other covenants contained in the Credit Agreement.

-The following is a reconciliation of net income (loss), as reported, which is a GAAP measure of our operating results, to Consolidated Bank EBITDA, as defined in our Credit Agreement, for the year ended December 31, 2020.
+The following is a reconciliation of net income (loss), as reported, which is a GAAP measure of our operating results, to Consolidated Bank EBITDA, as defined in our Credit Agreement, for the year ended December 31, 2021.
 We present Consolidated Bank EBITDA to show our performance under our financial covenants.
 Dollars are in thousands in the below tables.